Student loan for adult students

 Eligibility for the loan guarantee

 You can get a loan guarantee from Kela if you receive adult education allowance for an uninterrupted period of at least 8 weeks.
-You can get the guarantee for months in which there are at least 18 calendar days for which you are paid adult education allowance.
+You can get the loan guarantee for months in which there are at least 18 calendar days for which you are paid adult education allowance.
+The loan guarantee can be granted on the basis of the data in the initial decision issued by the Employment Fund.

 Your income or property do not affect your eligibility for the adult education allowance.